ES8 findings, intermediate findings, etc confusion!

 Â

-This raises one event in index=notable with the (pointless) risk_object set to what the user is, and two events in index=risk, one with risk_object set to the user and the other set to the dest.
+This raises one event in index=notable with risk_object set to what the user is, and two events in index=risk, one with risk_object set to the user and the other set to the dest.

 contributing_events_search